odiditracy/Customer_Segmentation_Using_RFM_Model/README.md

 # Methodology
--Cleaning the data by deleting necessary rows or/and columns, getting the relevant insights, and representing the data set using the most effective visualization charts
+1. Cleaning the data by deleting necessary rows or/and columns, getting the relevant insights, and representing the data set using the most effective visualization charts.

--Group the data into Recency, Frequency and Monetary clusters by deploying the KMeans Clustering algorithm and creating a new DataFrame to host the new columns generated.
+2. Group the data into Recency, Frequency and Monetary clusters by deploying the KMeans Clustering algorithm and creating a new DataFrame to host the new columns generated.

--Interpret the results of analysis and proffer business strageties and recommendations tailored to increased revenue and ROI.
+3. Interpret the results of analysis and proffer business strageties and recommendations tailored to increased revenue and ROI.

 # Data Cleaning & EDA